 The round stone structure on top of the hills, known as “the beacon”, is a successor of an original reputed to date from the 15th century: it may also have been used as a windmill.
 A few yards away, on the adjacent hillock, there was indeed a windmill, which ceased working in 1912 and was destroyed in a storm in 1946.
 Facing the beacon, to the NE, is Pleasant Hill, where in 1908, 35 6th or 7th century skeletons were found, together with a Saxon sword.
 Damage to the bones suggests they died in battle.
 The population of Burton Dassett in Norman times has been estimated at an incredible 350; gradually, inhabitants of the rich estate originally owned, even after the Conquest, by Saxon barons de Sudeley, moved down into the valley.

 Access and parking: Avon Dassett is close to the Banbury to Warwick road (B4100), or can be reached from the A423 (Banbury to Southam road) through the village of Farnborough.
 Buses are very infrequent.
-In centre of village on road to Fenny Compton, park on roadside, opposite The Avon pub, or a little higher up the road.
-Burton Dassett Hills Country Park can also be reached by car, and is an alternative start-finish point: there is a pay and display parking charge (₤1.50 in 2012).
+In centre of village on road to Fenny Compton, park on roadside, opposite the pub, or a little higher up the road.
+Burton Dassett Hills Country Park can also be reached by car, and is an alternative start-finish point: there is a pay and display parking charge (₤2 for the day in 2019).
 Toilets.

 Route: From pub, follow road up hill (NNE) to Parish Church (not to be confused with Catholic church near pub).
 Immediately past church leave road by footpath on right, at corner of churchyard.
 The path climbs to a drive: cross this, climb a stile and bear left down the side of the field.
 At the bottom, continue ahead, passing an old stonepit shortly before reaching the Farnborough road.
 Cross this, climb the waymarked stile, and continue ahead (N) down one field and up another, to a holly hedge near Hill Top Farm.
 With the hedge on the left, continue straight ahead, then cross more fields to reach another road.
 Turn left (NW) and follow it into nearby Fenny Compton (2 mi/3 km).